SamuelSwartzberg/flashcardifying_text_temp/math.md

 ####### bits and bytes

-⟮a byte⟯ ⟮traditionally⟯ ⟮contains 8 bits⟯, ⟮though there are rare variant definitions⟯. an octet is 8 bits
+»⟮An octet⟯« is ⟮8⟯ bits
+»⟮A byte⟯« is a synonym of ⟮＿octet＿⟯, ⟮except for rare variant definitions⟯.
-A nibble is 4 bits.
+»⟮A nibble⟯« is ⟮4⟯ bits.
-A hextet is 16 bits.
+»⟮A hextet⟯« is ⟮16⟯ bits.
-hextet is short for hexadectet.
+⟮hextet⟯ is short for ⟮hexadectet⟯.
-A quibble is 16 bits.
+»⟮A quibble⟯« is ⟮16⟯ bits.
-Quibble is short for quad-nibble.
+⟮Quibble⟯ is short for ⟮quad-nibble⟯.

 ###### hex

-Hexadecimmal is very frequently abbreviated hex.
+⟮Hexadecimmal⟯ is very frequently abbreviated ⟮hex⟯.
-Hexadecimal uses the graphemes 1-9 and a-f to represent its digits.
+⟮Hexadecimal⟯ uses the graphemes ⟮1-9 and a-f⟯ to represent its ⟮＿digits＿⟯.
-The value of one hex digit is is equivalent to 4 binary digits
+The value of ⟮1⟯ ⟮hex⟯ ⟮digit⟯ is equivalent to ⟮c-2;4⟯ ⟮binary⟯ ⟮digits⟯

 ###### conv